Healthy Schools Certification

 B. If you are an educator interested in having your school participate in the Ophea Healthy Schools Certification but are not the School Contact, share the guidebook with your school administrator to help determine who might be the most appropriate staff member to act as School Contact.

-Ophea has created a poster on Understanding Partners – Schools to support individuals and organizations looking to better their relationship with schools.
-For more information on how to partner with schools, click here.
+Ophea and PARC have created a poster on Understanding Partners – Schools to support individuals and organizations looking to better their relationship with schools.
+For more information on how to partner with schools, check it out!

 Student engagement is a cornerstone of the Healthy School approach.
 Students as young as those in primary school can contribute to a healthy school by identifying what matters to them and what they like to do, contributing to or leading activities based on their abilities.
 Students in secondary schools can take even more of a leadership role, planning and running activities, and engaging community partners.